 It’s best to begin at the beginning, which in this case was 2016.
-I was at my wit’s end regarding the boys’ lackluster executive skills.
-This is the diplomatic, millennial way to say they were disorganized, messy, and constantly forgetting their homework and obligations.
+I was at my wit’s end regarding the boys’ lackluster executive skills, which is a diplomatic way to say they were disorganized, messy, and continually forgetting their homework and obligations.
 They always did their homework, but they didn’t always turn in their homework.
-Sometimes it was on the table, sometimes it was in their backpacks.
+Sometimes it was on the table; sometimes, it was in their backpacks.
 Sometimes they forgot their music instruments.
 Sometimes they forgot their altar serving assignments.
-Sometimes, sometimes, sometimes I felt like I was always yelling.
+Sometimes, sometimes I felt like I was always yelling.

 Once children reach middle school, the demands on executive skills increase dramatically–and, we would argue, in many cases unrealistically. […] That means more support, rather than less, is critical.
 Think about how children learn to ride a bike.
 At the point where the training wheels are removed, they need more guidance, encouragement, and support from parents than they did when they were riding around with training wheels.
 The onset of adolescence, and the brain growth that accompanies this stage, requires the same thing.